cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 ## Stubbing the Server

 Another valid approach opposed to seeding and talking to your server is to just bypass it altogether.
-Must simpler!
+Much simpler!

 While you'll still receive all of the regular HTML / JS / CSS assets from your server and you'll continue to {% url `cy.visit()` visit %} it in the same way - you can instead **stub** the JSON responses coming from it.